 COLARIS.
-We own or have non-exclusive license rights to eight issued U.S. patents relating to COLARIS testing.
+We own or have exclusive or non-exclusive license rights to 19 issued U.S. patents relating to COLARIS testing.
 These U.S. patents have terms that are expected to expire commencing in 2013, with the last patent expected to expire in 2023.
-These patents contain multiple claims, including but not limited to claims relating to MLH1, MSH2 and PMS2 compositions of matter on isolated MLH1, MSH2 and PMS2 nucleic acids, methods of detecting mutations in the MLH1 and MSH2 genes, methods for determining MLH1-, MSH2- and PMS2-related predisposition to cancer, such as Lynch Syndrome cancers, and general molecular diagnostic technology applicable to COLARIS testing.
+These patents contain multiple claims, including but not limited to claims relating to MLH1, MSH2, PMS2 and MYH compositions of matter on synthetic MLH1, MSH2, PMS2 and MYH nucleic acids, methods of detecting mutations in the MLH1, MSH2 and MYH genes, methods for determining MLH1-, MSH2-, PMS2-, and MYH- related predisposition to cancer, such as Lynch Syndrome cancers, and general molecular diagnostic technology applicable to COLARIS testing.

 COLARIS AP.
-We own or have exclusive license rights to 10 issued U.S. patents relating to COLARIS AP testing.
+We own or have exclusive license rights to 11 issued U.S. patents relating to COLARIS AP testing.
 These U.S. patents have terms that are expected to expire commencing in 2017, with the last patent expected to expire in 2026.
-These patents contain multiple claims, including claims relating to MYH compositions of matter on isolated MYH nucleic acids, methods of detecting MYH mutations and methods of detecting a predisposition to colorectal cancer using MYH, and general molecular diagnostic technology applicable to COLARIS AP testing.
+These patents contain multiple claims, including claims relating to compositions of matter on synthetic MYH nucleic acids, methods of detecting MYH mutations and methods of detecting a predisposition to colorectal cancer using MYH, and general molecular diagnostic technology applicable to COLARIS AP testing.